More little Milwaukee landmarks

 County Parks office, 9480 W. Watertown Plank Rd.

 Most of the old Milwaukee County Home for Dependent Children buildings are gone now, including the old schoolhouse, which I'd have love to seen, but the administration building still stands.
-Designed by Walter Holbrook – who designed a number of public schools, including Trowbridge and Mound Street in Bay View, and McKinley on Vliet Street – the building, constructed in 1898 by contractor Erdmann Schulz, is now the Milwaukee County Parks HQ.
+Designed by Walter Holbrook – who designed a number of public schools, including Trowbridge and Mound Street in Bay View – the building, constructed in 1898 by contractor Erdmann Schulz, is now the Milwaukee County Parks HQ.
 It's stately and attractive on the outside, but step into the lobby to see a fabulous staircase and some fine woodwork.